QRCS-CORP/QSC/README.md

 - **Ubuntu Linux** (version 20.04 using Eclipse 2021-09 with GCC Ubuntu 9.3.0-17)
 - **macOS Big Sur** (version 11.5.2 using Eclipse 2021-09 with Apple Clang 12.0.5)

-_All asymmetric ciphers and signature schemes have been updated to NIST PQC Round 3 standards._
+_All asymmetric ciphers and signature schemes have been updated to new FIPS standards for the winners, and NIST PQC Round 3 standards for last round contenders._

 ## Library Contents